Amaka-tech/Hotel-Revenue-Management-Analysis/README.md

 * Couples had the most cancellations in comparison with other visitor types with numbers as high as 39,109

 __Total Visitors by Festive days__:
-* From the analysis, it was evident that the hotels had frequent bookings during non-festive periods i.e. outside of Christmas, new year and valentine’s day
+* From the analysis, it was evident that the hotels had frequent bookings during non-festive periods i.e. outside of Christmas, New Year and Valentine’s Day

 __Total Stay Length by Year and Season__:
-* Seasonal trends show increase in hotel stays during autumn season between 2018 and 2019, with a surge during spring and summer for the year 2020.
+* Seasonal trends show an increase in hotel stays during the autumn season between 2018 and 2019, with a surge during spring and summer for the year 2020.

 __Week Stays vs. Weekend Stays__:
-* The hotel had more visitors during the weekend nights than on week nights.
+* The hotel had more visitors during the weekend nights than on weeknights.

 __Cancellation Rate__:
 * Total cancellation was recorded at a rate of 37.1% for the period of 2018 to 2020

 ### Revenue Analysis
 __Total Revenue__:
-* Revenue generated over three year from 2018 to 2020 was $49.62 million.
-The yearly breakdown outlined below:
+* Revenue generated over three years from 2018 to 2020 was $49.62 million.
+The yearly breakdown is outlined below:
   * 2018: $6.79 million
   * 2019: $25.80 million
   * 2020: $17.03 million
-* Using the KPI for Total Revenue per year, it is clearly seen that the yearly target of $10 million was not met in 2018.
+* Using the KPI for Total Revenue per year, it is seen that the yearly target of $10 million was not met in 2018.

 __Average Daily Rate (ADR)__:
 * The ADR across the specified period was $99.51.

 __Agents Performance__:
-* The best performing agent was Agent ID 9, making the most revenue of $13,488,000 across three years.
+* The best-performing agent was Agent ID 9, making the most revenue of $13,488,000 across three years.
-* Agent ID 240 had the most loyal customers recorded at 274 customer within the specific period of 2018 to 2019
+* Agent ID 240 had the most loyal customers recorded at 274 customers within the specific period of 2018 to 2019
-* The least performing Agent had customers with the most cancellations of 13,891 signifying a loss in revenue
+* The least-performing Agent had customers with the most cancellations: 13,891, signifying a loss in revenue

 __Total Revenue Made by Each Company__:
 * The company with Company ID 223 had the biggest revenue through the years with an estimate of $206,115.